-Data stored within a cloud environment may need to reference data held within systems in the organisation's data center.
+- 1. Data stored within a cloud environment may need to reference data held within systems in the organisation's data centre.
 This data may be sensitive, as might the reference keys used.
-Organizations therefore need to consider security when integrating data across cloud providers and their internal systems.
-Organizations must also consider the security of data connections when moving a service from one provider to another provider, in order to ensure the data maintains its integrity.

-3. A related consideration is the size of the data being migrated during the transition.
-The volume of data may mean organizations cannot undertake such an activity without some interruption to the service.
+Organisations therefore need to consider security when integrating data across cloud providers and their internal systems. - 2.
+Organisations must also consider the security of data connections when moving a service from one provider to another provider, in order to ensure the data maintains its integrity. - 3.
+A related consideration is the size of the data being migrated during the transition.
+The volume of data may mean organisations cannot undertake such an activity without some interruption to the service.